derhass/olmappy/README.md

   -a DATETIME, --time-after DATETIME
                         add filter for map mtime: must be at or after given DATETIME
-  -A, --all             for HIDE or UNHIDE operations, when no filter is
+  -H, --hidden          add filter: only apply to hidden maps -U, --unhidden        add filter: only apply to not hidden maps -A, --all             for HIDE or UNHIDE operations, when no filter is
                         specified: really apply to ALL maps
 ```